spiry-research/.github/profile/README.md

+## 🚀 About us
 Experienced team in smart contract & software development since 2017.
 We aim for the best software development.

-What we are working on right now?
+## What we are working on right now?
 👩‍💻 We currently own a closed-gated SaaS solution called Orion.

 🧠 We are currently learning A.I development